 One of the stand out features that we love about this app is the sentry mode.
 The robot can be ordered to patrol a designated area of your home and keep intruders at bay, and what needs more protection from invaders than a teenagers bedroom!

-Wat to see some more opriotns?
+Want to see some more great robotic gift ideas?
 Be sure to take a look at our 14 robitc kits for beginners

 Moderate level programmable robots